ajay6763/LitMod2D_2.0_package_dist_users/Generator_Linux/README.md

 # Generator
+Info
 Perplex based program to produce thermophysical table used in LitMod

-Before running this you have to do following:
+** To run this program in Linux based platform you need to install "wine" .
+This allows you to run *.exe files.

+To install wine run following commands in the terminal

+"sudo apt-get install wine-binfmt
+"sudo update-binfmts --import /usr/share/binfmts/wine"

-1. put *.exe (this means all exe file) in your path
+Put all the .exe file in your path throught ~/.bashsrc file

-2. install wine run these exe files
+After you have done as suggested above, you run "Generator_LINUX" from the same directory.

-Then may be make Generator_LINUX executable by running following commnad
+You have to make it executable by changing it permission by running following command.

-chmod 755 Generator_LINUX
+"chmod 755 Generator_LINUX"

-and them run

-./Generator_LINUX
+then
+"./Generator_LINUX"